ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     Here in column 4 each char represents a base score for appropriate base in column 2, e.g. ? indicates phrap score of 30, > stands for phrap score of 29, etc.

+Input file with di-base colorspace reads (SOLiD technology)
+    Reads may be specified in di-base colorspace encoding.
+Option --colorspace=+ should be used, quality scores will be ignored.
+SEquence representation should be following: first base is IUPACna, all the rest are digits 0-3 representing
+    dibases:

+    0 - AA, CC, GG, or TT
+    1 - AC, CA, GT, or TG
+    2 - AG, GA, CT, or TC
+    3 - AT, TA, CG, or GC

+    Example:

+    rd1    C02033003022113110030030211    -

+    The read above represents sequence CCTTATTTAAGACATGTTTAAATTCAC.

 Guide file
     Guide file is an output of srsearch program or similar tool which finds